 Yes.
 Visitors are required to wear masks in line with government guidelines unless there is a legitimate reason not to do so.

-Visitors to the museum should adhere to the government recommendations on physical distancing.
+Visitors to the museum should adhere to the government recommendations on physical distancing and numbers within groups.
 This means that you should, where possible, keep 2m apart from other visitors who are not in your household or support bubble.
+It may also require limiting the number of people you visit us with.

 We will be limiting the number of visitors to each of our museums so that physical distancing can be observed.
 We recommend that visitors book a time slot in advance for entry and it is possible that queuing will be required to enter the busier parts of our museums.